-It seems that both America and Canada are fast becoming favourite ski destinations, ok they are not exactly on your doorstep if you live in Europe and its more expensive generally but, they hold a certain charm, everything is on a larger scale and the resort villages have excellent quality accommodation and high standards of service, which makes the whole skiing experience one great big adventure!
+It seems that both America and Canada are fast becoming favourite ski destinations.
+They are not exactly on your doorstep if you live in Europe and its more expensive generally but, they hold a certain charm, everything is on a larger scale and the resort villages have excellent quality accommodation and high standards of service, which makes the whole skiing experience one great big adventure!

 Is, without doubt, one of the favourites with its four mountains offering challenging terrain and an altitude of 3,490m this ski resort is one of the best.
 It has a 5* rating for snowboarding and expert and intermediate levels with some challenging slopes and beginners are catered for too.
 There are 2,500 acres of pistes consisting of 10 green runs, 40 blue and 50 black, Aspen is also classed as the most charming of ski resorts and it’s not unusual to see a host of film stars there.